free5gc/free5gc.github.io/docs/guide/SMF-Config.md

 # SMF Config / ULCL Config
 This document explains the detail of SMF config.
-Also provide some examples about conversion between config file and real userplane topology
+Also provide some examples about conversion between config file and real User Plane topology

 ***ULCL limitation:
 The branching UPF now can't connect to the Internet.